 Once you’ve provided all of this information, you’ll be presented with a choice of quotes.
 The number of quotes you have to choose from will vary by supplier.
 While some energy companies only offer one or two tariffs, others have five, ten or twenty different options.

-Estimated energy use figures for gas and electricity quotes
+What are the estimated energy use figures for gas and electricity quotes?

 When getting a quote, you’ll be asked to provide estimated energy use figures.
 This tells your potential gas and electricity supplier how much energy you currently consume.
 This is important as a lot of suppliers offer specific tariffs for high or low energy use customers.